Amarshah4334/Pewlett-Hackard-Analysis/README.md

 # 2. Results

-	4 Major points from the two analysis deliverables.
+	Four Major points from the two analysis deliverables.

 o	Huge percentage of the employees will retire soon or be eligible for retirement soon. o	Following is the job titles and their numbers of eligible retirees.